lubuntu-team/identity/README.md

 * Change the proportions of the logo
 * Place the logo on a non brand colour

-Below you'll find examples of how the logo should not be used:
+Below you’ll find examples of how the logo should not be used:

 ![](/images/09.png)

 ## COLOUR COMBINATIONS

 Depending on the background the logo might be shown in different ways.
-When the background intensity is over 50%intensity the logo will turn white.
+When the background intensity is over 50% intensity the logo will turn white.

 ![](/images/10.png)
 ![](/images/11.png)